wilsonmar/wilsonmar.github.io/_posts/2018-09-05-salesforce-exhibitors.md

 3. How does it work?
 What is the tech under the hood?
 4. How can people get trained on your technology?

    * Example a: We have free 7-day trials, with unlimited free access to StackOverflow.com.
-Or you can take a 5-day class for $3,000.
+Or you can come to our 5-day class for $3,000.
    * Example b: Like Salesforce, we have free in-depth tutorials and provide free cloud instances with no time limits.
    <br /><br />